daviddbal/attendance-postgres/README.md

 ## Overview

-[Attendance Database] is a collection of SQL scripts and db backup to support the Attendance app by Daid Bal
+[Attendance Database] is a collection of SQL scripts and db backup to support the Attendance app by David Bal

 ## Installation